hogara-okamoto/moderator/README.md

 * **Agent Framework:** Google ADK (Agent Development Kit)
 * **Database:** PostgreSQL / Firestore / Redis

+## AI Agents

+The system includes multiple specialized AI agents that work together to facilitate discussions:

+* **Moderator Agent (Facilitator):** Manages the overall discussion flow, guides participants, and coordinates other agents.

+* **Data Gathering Agent (Search Agent):** Searches for objective information and data to support arguments in the discussion.
+Users can trigger this agent by saying phrases like "search for..." or "please search..." in their messages.

+* **Opinion Summarizer Agent:** Analyzes the entire conversation history and summarizes key points, supporting and opposing opinions, and unresolved gaps.
+Users can request summaries by saying "summarize..." or "please summarize..."

+* **Sentiment Analyzer Agent:** Monitors the tone and sentiment of messages, detecting negative emotions, aggressiveness, and other emotional indicators.
+The system automatically alerts participants when emotional or aggressive language is detected, encouraging respectful dialogue.

+**How to Use Agents:**

+Simply type natural language requests in the discussion.
+For example:
+- "Please search for information about climate change"
+- "Can you summarize the discussion so far?"
+- "Search for recent studies on this topic"

+The moderator agent will automatically recognize these requests and invoke the appropriate specialized agent.
+The sentiment analyzer runs automatically in the background and will alert participants if emotional or aggressive language is detected.

 ## Setup

 ### 1. Install Required Packages